Donkey Kong Land

 This has a hexadecimal identifier of 12.

 Intended for the Skyscraper levels.
-Those levels use the "Building Site" theme instead.
+Those levels use another theme instead.

 This has a hexadecimal identifier of 0F.